Cleburne State Park: Activities

 Fishing is an extremely popular activity on the lake.
-Any size boat is allowed on Cedar Lake, but the speed on the lake is restricted to No Wake.
-Personal Water Crafts or PWCs are not allowed since Cedar Lake is considered a community fishing lake, since it is totally encompassed by the state park.
+Boating is allowed on Cedar Lake, but the speed on the lake is restricted to No Wake.
+Jet skis are not allowed as Cedar Lake is considered a community fishing lake, since it is totally encompassed by the state park.

 13 mi of mountain bike trails of various skill levels are available in a loop around the park.
 The terrain on the trail is diverse, including hills and flats.
 Hiking is also allowed on these trails and there are at least two geocaches located in the park.

 There is an entrance fee to the park, at 6 dollars for 13 and older, and reservations are recommended.